Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 In fact, yesterday there were four times as many people who had recovered from Covid-19 than had contracted the virus over the same 24 hour period.

-The small number of new cases was "encouraging," according to Bloomfield.
+The small number of new cases was "encouraging," said Bloomfield.

 Ardern said that because of people's collective efforts to stamp out Covid-19, New Zealand was in a position that many other countries were not.